 How much do solar panels save on electricity bills?

-To properly answer the question of how much do solar panels save on electricity bills, it’s often best to make a comparison between what you’ll spend without solar panels and what you’ll spend once your system is installed.
+To properly answer the question of how much do solar panels save on electricity bills, let’s compare what you’ll spend without solar panels with what you’ll spend once your system is installed.

 Every home will have different levels of consumption and amounts of sunlight, so for the purposes of this comparison we have used this writer’s home in Bristol as an example.
 The solar panel system originally cost £5,524.00.